DredNaut/CryptoIntel/README.md

 ## TODO:
 - Create method to calculate % change from one entry to the next.
 - Improve current trend analysis using numpy module.
+- Caluculate and graph RSI for a given coin, allow for multiple coins at once.